kuraassh/xai-node-rewards-monitor/README.md

 `api_key` in `bot_setting` section.
 Put there your bot API key from @BotFather.

 `receiver_telegram_id`.
 Put there user/group Telegram ID to get notifications.
-If it is the ID of the user - make sure you send `/start` to your bot before running the script.
+If it is the ID of the user - make sure you send `/start` to your bot before running the script, if it if of a group - add your bot to a group with send messages allowance.
 Telegram ID can be obtained using [this bot](https://t.me/myidbot)

 `arbiscan_api_key` in `arbitrum` section.
 Put there your API key from [ArbiScan](https://arbiscan.io/).